Hamptons Teen: CALL ME OLD-FASHIONED, but I’m Just a DAD

 c.
 Frequent rest breaks in shaded areas.

 d.
 For football and lacrosse, mandatory water breaks every 15 minutes during which all players must remove helmets.
 Those players not participating in contact activities during practice, games or scrimmages shall not wear helmets.
+Players looking to get the latest equipment for their next match may want to check out things like lacrosse sticks available online from sites like String King.

 NOTE: During all contests, the rules are to be modified to permit additional time outs for rest and forced water breaks.